skybrush-io/studio-blender/README.md

 yourself](#building-the-plugin).
 Once you obtained the ZIP version of the plugin, follow the installation guide in our [online documentation](https://doc.collmot.com/public/skybrush-studio-for-blender/latest/install.html)

-To install standalone add-ons, such as the .csv exporter, you can follow the official Blender add-on install guide.

 Building the plugin
 -------------------